Skip to content Skip to footer

 • In-depth features are “premium” – e.g. Columnists, in-depth analysis

 Mather Economic's matrix summarizes it quite neatly, sharing KPIs for these ‘content-types', each of which has a different business goal.
-In particular, mass appeal content is for , whilst premium content is for revenue.
+In particular, mass appeal content is for , whilst premium content is for subscription revenue.

 Mather matrix on maximizing the value of different content types